jbenite2/QUIC/Readme.md

        - The function perfor_http_request was modified to log received packets.
     - aioquic/examples/http3_server.py
        - Flags were added to main to adapt to the size, interval, and count of the data that is returned after the GET request is sent.
-       - HTTP_event_received was modified to account for the flags that were added and in turn dynamically return an input of a given size at specified intervals.
+       - HTTP_event_received was modified to account for the flags that were added and also dynamically return an input of a given size at specified intervals.
     - aioquic/dataRecollection.sh
        - This script starts the client and the server by running using a for loop.
     - aioquic/output.json
+       - Contains the results of the server and the client after processing.
     - aioquic/output.txt
-    - aioquic/setup.py
+       - Contains the results of the server and the client before processing.
     - aioquic/parseTextToJson.py
+       - Parses the txt file and organizes it in a way that is suitable for graphing.
     - aioquic/Makefile
     - aioquic/createGraph.py
+       -Leverages pyplot to make a graph of the results

 > The code is originally structured so client sends data to the server.
 I had to switch this logic so that the client send a GET request to the server and it responds with the data.